vlascik/Tabdir/README.md

 # Tabdir Redux

+This plugin will allow you to have directory names added to tab labels, and use various ways to shorten them, including regex.

 This is an updated and extended fork of IntelliJ plugin **Tabdir**, originally found at [crazyproger/Tabdir](https://github.com/crazyproger/Tabdir) and IntelliJ Plugin Marketplace [here](https://plugins.intellij.net/plugin/?idea&id=5045).

 You can install this fork of the plugin from the IntelliJ Marketplace [here](https://plugins.jetbrains.com/plugin/24528-tabdir-redux).
 You will have to uninstall the old version first.